jmrcsnchz/jmrcsnchz.github.io/_tabs/about.md

 order: 4
 ---

 Currently working as a security consultant for NCC Group.
 I've been doing penetration tests and security assessments for 3 years with focus on web application security.
-My articles will mostly be about web application security, CTFs, bug bounty writeups, and certification reviews.
+My articles will mostly be about security research, CTFs, bug bounty writeups, and certification reviews.

 ## Author of the following CVEs:
 - CVE-2023-30854